North Carolina Central University

 Acquisition in 2010

-Plink Solutions is a marketing solutions provider that specializes in assisting small and medium-sized enterprises (SMEs), start-ups, non-governmental organizations (NGOs), and government departments in developing their brands.
-The company offers a range of services, including marketing consultancy, brand management, strategic media planning, and franchising consultancy.
-Additionally, Plink Solutions provides training and workshops aimed at enhancing the skills of marketing professionals, thereby fostering growth and innovation in the organizations they serve.
+Plink Solutions is a marketing solutions provider that serves small and medium-sized enterprises, start-ups, non-governmental organizations, and government departments.
+The company specializes in offering a range of marketing consultancy services, including brand management and strategic media planning.
+Additionally, Plink Solutions provides franchising consultancy and conducts training and workshops aimed at enhancing the skills of marketing professionals.
+Through its diverse offerings, Plink Solutions aims to assist clients in effectively building and managing their brands.

 Vittana